 Use Form 8824, Like-Kind Exchanges, if the corporation made one or more like-kind exchange.
-A "like-kind exchange" occurs when business or investment property is exchanged for property of a like kind.
-For exchanges of capital assets, enter the gain or loss from Form 8824, if any, on line 3 or line 9 in column (f), and in column (g) if required.
+A "like-kind exchange" occurs when business or investment property is exchanged for other business or investment property.

+For exchanges of capital assets, enter the gain or loss from Form 8824, if any, on line 3 or line 9 in column (f) of Schedule D.